-Note: For more information about the Shotgun API, see our Developer Hub.
+Note: For more information about the Shotgun API, see our API documentation.

-The Shotgun API (Application Programming Interface) enables users to easily integrate their tools with Shotgun.
+The Shotgun Application Programming Interface (API) enables users to easily integrate their tools with Shotgun.
 Through it you can create automated processes, integrate with many third party software packages, and communicate with existing tools within your studio.
-Using the simple CRUD-based, Python API, you can quickly get your scripts integrated with Shotgun.
-Because the needs of every studio are very different, we provide powerful, low-level functionality and leave most of the business logic to you.
+Because the needs of every studio are very different, the Shotgun API provides powerful, low-level functionality and leaves most of the business logic to you.

-If you set up a script that you want to easily launch from within the Shotgun interface, you can do that via Action Menu Items.
-These are custom menu choices that appear in the menu you get when right-clicking on an entity, and that call your script when a user clicks on them.
+If you write a script that you want to easily launch from within the Shotgun interface, you can do so via AMIs.
+These are customizable options that appear in context menus you get when right-clicking on a row of data.
+When clicked, they will send a contextual data dump to a web server or a custom browser protocol handler, where you can then run custom business logic.

-You can set up different Action Menu Items for different entities, and can restrict access to them by Project or by Permission Group.
-Read more technical details on how to set up Action Menu Items here.
+You can set up different AMIs for different entities, and can restrict access to them by project or by permission group.

 Event Trigger Daemon